Volunteer at a sanctuary for rescued farm animals near Greyton, South Africa

 Cultural exchange and learning opportunities

-All aspects of caring for animals, meeting fellow compassionate volunteers from around the world, farm living, working alongside South African people from all sectors of the community.
+All aspects of caring for animals, meeting fellow compassionate volunteers from around the world, farm living, plant-based and sustainable off the grid lifestyle, working alongside South African people from all sectors of the community.

 Help

-We also look for: Ability to work in all weather conditions (it can get very hot in South Africa in the summer months - November to March), ability to perform strenuous physical labour and heavy lifting, willingness to follow detailed Animal Sanctuary’s work protocols, commitment to our goals and programmes.
+We also look for: Ability to work in all weather conditions (it can get very hot in South Africa in the summer months - November to March), ability to perform physical labour, willingness to follow detailed Animal Sanctuary’s work protocols, commitment to our goals and programmes.
 It is essential that volunteers are very tidy and well organised as our animals' health depends on strict hygiene, regular cleaning and prompt clearing up of feed bowls etc. Previous animal care experience preferred but not required.
 Familiarity with farm and/or country life is also an asset.

 English: Fluent